On minimizers and convolutional filters: theoretical connections and applications to genome analysis: Proofs

-We can now directly apply Theorems \ref{thm:math} and \ref{thm:math2} to get Theorem \ref{thm:main}.
-A one-hot encoding of a categorical vector precisely gives binary vectors with the same number of set bits.
-The setup of Theorem \ref{thm:main} follows directly from the definitions set up in Sections and \ref{ss:minimizers} and \ref{ss:cnns} and illustrated in Figure \ref{fig:cnn}: convolution with a randomly initialized spherical Gaussian is clearly \textit{some} kind of hash function, vector-mapped across positions in the sequence (though perhaps not one with the standard properties), and a max-pooling operation is equivalent to taking a minimum across windows.
+\begin{theorem} Consider a CNN acting on one-hot encoded categorical vectors with a single convolutional filter following by max-pooling, both of stride-1.
+Then the output of the max-pooling layer is precisely equivalent to choosing a minimizer over the windows/patches that are max-pooled.
+If the weights of the filter are initialized as a spherical Gaussian multivariate, then the implied minimizer hash function is mostly random but has the following properties: \begin{enumerate} \item It is at least as likely to choose the the most distinct categorical feature in a window as any other k-mer, where distinctness is measured in absolute Hamming deviation from the other features; \item And the set of minimizers it chooses overall are likely to be closer in Hamming distance to each other than a random set of k-mers. \end{enumerate} \end{theorem} \begin{proof} A one-hot encoding of a categorical vector precisely gives binary vectors with the same number of set bits.
+The setup follows directly from the definitions set up in Sections and \ref{ss:minimizers} and \ref{ss:cnns} and illustrated in Figure \ref{fig:cnn}: convolution with a randomly initialized spherical Gaussian is clearly \textit{some} kind of hash function, vector-mapped across positions in the sequence (though perhaps not one with the standard properties), and a max-pooling operation is equivalent to taking a minimum across windows.
 However, we proved in Theorem \ref{thm:math} that a dot-product hash function with spherical Gaussian parameters preferentially selects more distinct k-mers, but is equally likely to select k-mers that are equally distinct.
 The hash function so defined striates k-mer features by degree (Hamming distance from all other k-mers), and all k-mers of a given degree have the same probability of being chosen as a minimum or maximum, but at least as high a probability as any k-mer of lower degree, proving the first part of Theorem \ref{thm:main}.
 The second part of Theorem \ref{thm:main} is a consequence of the Theorem \ref{thm:math2}, as we showed that the closer a k-mer is to the universal minimizer, the more likely it is to be selected as a local minimizer.